epidemian/advent-of-code-2023/README.md

 ### Day 3: Gear Ratios

 A grid puzzle with some tricky parsing problems, as the numbers on the grid span multiple cells and need to be consider as a single thing.
 I quite liked the use of `usize::wrapping_add_signed()` to be explicit about wrapping behavior and avoid having many back and forth `as isize/usize` conversions.

+### Day 4: Scratchcards

+A simple and enjoyable Monday puzzle.
+Part 2 looked intimidating at first, but was relatively easy once given a little bit og thought :)